aayushi-y/NASA-Exoplanet-data/README.md

 # NASA-Exoplanet-data
-Scarped the data from NASA's exoplanet website to do analysis in SQL.
+Scarped the data from NASA's exoplanet website to do analysis.